Vistella (Calcifediol) in Australia: Monthly Vitamin D for Deficiency

 - Weakness, fatigue

-- Excessive thirst and urination
+- Excessive thirst and frequent urination

-- Confusion
+- Confusion or difficulty concentrating

-- Seek medical attention if these occur
+- Seek medical attention promptly if these occur

 Calcium Intake